JoanComasFdz/aws-lambda-dotnet6/README.md

 # aws-lambda-dotnet6
-Contains examples, analysis and learnings of basic AWS Lambda functions implemented following the different AWS templates
+Contains examples, analysis and learnings of basic AWS Lambda functions implemented following the different AWS templates for .NET 6.

 Explore each solution and make sure to read the ```README.md``` file containing the analysis.